visajshah/blood-bank-database/README.md

 # blood-bank-database
-A queryable SQL-based database for use in blood banks.
+A SQL-based database for use in blood banks.

 Developed using PostgreSQL.